revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 - S3 bucket can be secured in two ways:
 -	ACL (Access Control List)
-ACL is used to manage the access of resources to buckets and objects.
-An object of each bucket is associated with ACL.
-It defines which AWS accounts have granted access and the type of access.
-When a user sends the request for a resource, then its corresponding ACL will be checked to verify whether the user has granted access to the resource or not.
-When you create a bucket, then Amazon S3 creates a default ACL which provides full control over the AWS resources.
+ACL is used to manage the access of resources to buckets and objects.An object of each bucket is associated with ACL.It defines which AWS accounts have granted access and the type of access.When a user sends the request for a resource, then its corresponding ACL will be checked to verify whether the user has granted access to the resource or not.When you create a bucket, then Amazon S3 creates a default ACL which provides full control over the AWS resources.
 -	Bucket Policies
-Bucket policies are only applied to S3 buckets.
-Bucket policies define what actions are allowed or denied.
-Bucket policies are attached to the bucket, not to an S3 object but the permissions defined in the bucket policy are applied to all the objects in the S3 bucket.
+Bucket policies are only applied to S3 buckets.Bucket policies define what actions are allowed or denied.Bucket policies are attached to the bucket, not to an S3 object but the permissions defined in the bucket policy are applied to all the objects in the S3 bucket.

 </blockquote>